Alan-Miller/sass/README.md

 #### .bash_profile (and .bashrc)
-Here are some steps I took to set up Sass quickly in any React app.
+Here are some steps I took once so I could always set up Sass quickly in any React app.
+It involves editing a hidden file in your home folder.
 These steps are not required.
 You can simply follow the steps Missy outlines if you prefer.
-These steps involve editing a hidden file in your home folder.

 - In your Terminal (or other command line interface), use ```cd``` to go to your home folder (usually, opening a new window will start you off in the home folder).
 In home, you can type ```ls -al``` to see all files, including hidden files.
 Look to see if you have a .bash_profile or .bashrc file there.
+- If you don't have a .bash_profile, you can create one using ```touch .bash_profile``` (again, make sure you are in your home folder).
+- Open your .bash_profile using ```open -a Visual\ Studio\ Code ~/.bash_profile```.
+This tells your computer to open .bash_profile in Visual Studio Code (remember to escape spaces in the name using '\ ').
+If you are using a different code editor, you will have to put that name here instead.

 alias bashpro='open -a Visual\ Studio\ Code ~/.bash_profile' ls -al